BloomTech-Labs/scribble-stadium-ds/README.md

 - In order to make the repo more lightweight, we have begun the process of migrating all training data out of the repo and into the cloud.
 First, we are implementing [Git Large File System](https://git-lfs.github.com/), or Git-LFS, to store our data on a Github server.

-   - LFS tracks and migrates each specified file or files of a certain type to a remote location, in this case a Github server(s).

-   - It replaces each tracked file in the repo with a text file that points to the corresponding remote location.
+   - LFS tracks and migrates files of a specified type to a remote location, in this case a Github server(s).
+It replaces each tracked file in the repo with a text file that points to the corresponding remote location.

+   - Before cloning the Scribble Stadium DS repo, please install the Git-LFS command line extention for your opperating system.
+On Linux, for example, you may run the following:
+      - `sudo apt-get install git-lfs`

+   - Once LFS is installed on your computer and you have cloned the repo, use the following commands to install LFS in your local repo:
+      - `cd scribble-stadium-ds`
+      - `git lfs install --local --skip-smudge`

    - To get familiar with using Git-LFS, check out this [tutorial](https://sabicalija.github.io/git-lfs-intro/).